Call Options and Reasons to Buy or Sell them

-A call option gives you the right to buy a stock at an agreed-upon price at any time up to an agreed-upon date.
-The agreed-upon price is known as the strike price.
-The agreed-upon date is the exercise date.
+A call option is an agreement that gives you the right to buy a stock, bond, commodity, or other security at a specific price up to a specific date.
+The agreed-upon price is called the strike price.
+The date is called the exercise date.
 You pay a small fee, or premium, for this right, which is the contract.
 Call option contracts are sold in 100-share lots.

 A call option, or call, is a derivative.
 Its value is derived from the price of an underlying real asset.
-In this case, the asset is the stock.
+In this case, the asset is the stock, bond, or other security.

-Your profit equals the stock proceeds, minus the strike price, the premium for the call option, and any transactional fees.
-That is known as being in the money.
-The profit is the option's intrinsic value.
+Your profit equals the security proceeds, minus the strike price, the premium for the call option, and any transactional fees.
+That's called being in the money.
+The profit is called the option's intrinsic value.

+Why wouldn't you just buy the security instead?
 Buying a call option gives you more leverage.
-You can make a lot more money if the price rises.
-You only lose a fixed amount if the stock price drops.
-As a result, you can put more of your money at risk.
+If the price rises, you can make a lot more money than if you bought the security instead.
+Even better, you only lose a fixed amount if the price drops.
+As a result, you can gain a high return for a low investment.

-The other advantage is that you can sell the option itself if the stock price rises.
-That means you've made money without ever having to pay for the stock.
-(Source: Options Basics, Investopedia)
+The other advantage is that you can sell the option itself if the price rises.
+That means you've made money without ever having to pay for the security.

-He hopes the stock price drops below the strike price, and you don't exercise the option.
+You would sell a call option if you believe the asset price will drop.
+If it drops below the strike price, you keep the premium.
+A seller of a call option is called the writer.
 There are two ways to sell call options.

-Naked Call Option: A naked call option is when you sell a call option without owning the underlying stock.
+Naked Call Option: A naked call option is when you sell a call option without owning the underlying asset.
 It's perilous.
-If they buyer exercises his option, you have to buy the stock at the prevailing price to satisfy the order.
-If the price is higher than the option, you'll lose the difference (minus the fee you paid him.)
-There is no limit to your potential loss since there's no limit on how high a stock's price can rise.
+If the buyer exercises the option, you have to buy the asset at the market price to satisfy the order.
+If the price is higher than the option, you'll lose the difference minus the fee you paid.
+There is no limit to your potential loss since there's no limit on how high an asset's price can rise.
 You've got to hope that the fee you charge is more than enough to pay for your risk.

-The only downside risk is that you'll miss out if the stock price skyrockets.
+The biggest only downside risk of a covered call is that you'll miss out if the price skyrockets.
 You can't sell it at that price.
 Instead, you've got to hold onto it.
 You can only sell it to the option holder at the strike price.
-You're most likely to write a call if you believe the stock price will drop.
-(Source: How to Sell Covered Calls, Fidelity)

 Call Versus Put Option

 The opposite of a call option is a put option.
-That gives investors the right to sell the stock at an agreed-upon price at any time up to an agreed upon date.
+That gives investors the right to sell the security at a specific price at any time up to a specific date.